TanStack/table/docs/api/core/table.md

 When the `data` option changes reference (compared via `Object.is`), the table will reprocess the data.
 Any other data processing that relies on the core data model (such as grouping, sorting, filtering, etc) will also be reprocessed.

 > 🧠 Make sure your `data` option is only changing when you want the table to reprocess.
-Providing an inline `[]` or construction the data array as a new object every time you want to render the table will result in a _lot_ of unnecessary re-processing.
+Providing an inline `[]` or constructing the data array as a new object every time you want to render the table will result in a _lot_ of unnecessary re-processing.
 This can easily go unnoticed in smaller tables, but you will likely notice it in larger tables.

 ### `columns`